Toll Free: 800.848.1492Local: 717.397.0000

 We are offering this tour in cooperation with Berkshire Tour Company.

-Day 1 *Travel to Boston for a guided tour of the city *Check into your hotel *Enjoy a buffet dinner at the hotel *Overnight in Andover, MA (D)
+Day 1 *Travel to Boston before checking into your hotel *Enjoy a buffet dinner at the hotel *Overnight in Andover, MA (D)

 Day 5 *Depart for Vermont, stopping at the Vermont Country Store *Arrive in Bennington at the Publyk House for an included lunch *Visit the Sterling and Francine Clark Art Institute, nestled in the Berkshires of western Massachusetts and well known for its extraordinary collection of Impressionists and Renaissance paintings, as well as the works of popular American Artists such as Frederic Remington and Winslow Homer *Enjoy dinner at a local restaurant *Overnight in Great Barrington, MA (B, L, D)